-Another given in terms of amenities, high speed internet with reliable connectivity.
-If internet is spotty or if it is shared with other meeting rooms, you may be left waiting for web-pages and images to load.
+Another given in terms of amenities, high-speed internet with reliable connectivity.
+If the internet is spotty or if it is shared with other meeting rooms, you may be left waiting for web-pages and images to load.
 Though most top meeting rooms ensure that Internet connectivity is always spot on, it always helps to check it out in advance.

 Your corporate meets and events can fall flat despite the best organization on other counts, and this is so because of poor catering or bad menu planning.
 For shorter meetings, light, non-messy snacks and finger foods make better sense, while events that end just before lunchtime should ideally end with a business lunch.
-A good meeting space will already have catering services with set menus to choose from.
+Good meeting spaces will already have catering services with set menus to choose from.